APogue/APogue.github.io/_posts/posts/2024-08-16-Campus-safety-problems.md

 			- 100001.B. ""University Property" means *buildings* and grounds that are operated by, or under the control of, the Regents of the University of California

+				- Weapons definition should be expanded, What about bear spray?
+Fireworks?

 	- They organize their own protests on campus and they attend protests they oppose

 		- They are aware of what's going on somehow